foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 polled drivers for the display and console device.
 Note that XTBSP is not a tradtional RTOS "board support package" with RTOS specific interrupt-driven drivers - it is not specific to any RTOS.
-Note that FreeRTOS can run on any Xtensa or Diamond board without this board support (a "raw" platform), but you will have to provide the clock frequency and drivers for any on-board devices you want to use.
+Note that FreeRTOS can run on any Xtensa board without this board support (a "raw" platform), but you will have to provide the clock frequency and drivers for any on-board devices you want to use.